David McBride (whistleblower)

-David William McBride (born 15 December 1963) is an Australian whistleblower and former British Army major and Australian Army lawyer.
+David William McBride (born 15 December 1963) is an Australian whistleblower, former British Army major, and Australian Army lawyer.
 In 2016, McBride provided the Australian Broadcasting Corporation with documents that contained information about war crimes committed by Australian soldiers in Afghanistan.

 In 2018, McBride was charged with several offences related to unlawfully disclosing Commonwealth documents.
 In 2023, he pleaded guilty to the charges.
-On 14 May 2024, McBride was sentenced to 5 years and 8 months in prison, with a non-parole period of 2 years and 3 months.
+On 14 May 2024, McBride was sentenced to five years and eight months in prison, with a non-parole period of two years and three months.

+McBride was released from prison in August 2026 on parole granted by attorney-general Michelle Rowland.
+He will continue his sentence under subversion and conditions.

 Early life

 McBride was born in 1963 to William McBride, an obstetrician in Sydney, and Patricia McBride (née Glover), also a doctor.
 He has two sisters, Catherine and Louise, and one brother, John.

 He graduated in law at the Sydney University and then obtained a scholarship to take a second degree in the same subject at Oxford University.

 Career

 McBride joined the British Army and served in Germany before training at the Royal Military Academy Sandhurst and then commanding a Blues and Royals platoon in Northern Ireland.
 He left the army after failing to complete the entry requirements for the Special Air Service.

 After a period in civilian life, including security work in Rwanda and Zaire, a stint as a "tracker" on the 1990s British reality-style television game show, Wanted, as security adviser to the series Journeys to the Ends of the Earth, and an unsuccessful 2003 attempt to win a New South Wales Legislative Assembly seat representing Coogee, for the Liberal Party, he enlisted in the Australian Army as a lawyer.

 McBride twice deployed to Afghanistan, in 2011 and 2013.
 He was medically discharged with post-traumatic stress disorder in 2017.

 In 2023, McBride published his memoir The Nature of Honour.